Weave Code

 Technical Evaluation

-Technical risk: Low risk.
-The package is mature (7720+ stars), MIT-licensed, and has clear version guidance.
-However, PHP version compatibility must be verified (v2.x requires >=7.2.5, <8.6).
-Potential risk if misusing synchronous wait in high-throughput scenarios without proper task queue management.
+Technical risk: Low risk, but slightly elevated for applications relying on coroutine cancellation.
+The package is mature (7720+ stars), MIT-licensed, and maintains clear version guidance.
+PHP version compatibility remains unchanged (v2.x requires >=7.2.5, <8.6).
+Potential risks persist if synchronous waits are misused in high-throughput scenarios without proper task queue management.
+The v2.4.1 fix mitigates a niche but critical edge case for coroutine-heavy applications.

 Key questions: